microsoft/autogen/docs/design/05 - Services.md

 The Services in the system include:

+- Worker: Hosts the Agents and is a client to the Gateway
 - Gateway:
 -- RPC gateway for the other services APIs
 -- Provides an RPC bridge between the workers and the Event Bus